ETCLabs/OSCRouter/README.md

 # OSCRouter
 Simple UDP/TCP packet router for Mac and Windows, with optional OSC specific options

+⭐ Now with support for PosiStageNet (PSN) and Javascript

 ![screenshot](https://raw.githubusercontent.com/ElectronicTheatreControlsLabs/Downloads/master/Images/OSCRouter_Screenshot.png)

 ## About this ETCLabs Project